Sleep Regressions — What Are They, and When Will They End?

 15 Month Sleep Regression

 At 15 months your toddler may be in the midst of two major changes — walking independently and transitioning to one nap per day.
 Babies this age seem to be on the move CONSTANTLY as they practice walking (and falling) everywhere!
 Some are so focused on practicing this exciting new skill they may have trouble quieting down to sleep.
 The transition from two naps per day to one can also be bumpy.
 Less daytime sleep can leave your baby overtired at bedtime and harder to get to bed smoothly.
 Being overtired can even contribute to more night waking.
-Read more about the 15 month sleep regression here.

 18 Month Sleep Regression

 Your toddler dropped from two naps to one and you thought you were in the clear.
 At 18 months you may find yourself waking, from out of nowhere, to a shrieking baby in the night.
 Perhaps you’re even fighting to get that one nap during the day, AGAIN!
 Children begin to really expand their language skills around this age and are becoming more independent with their play, movement, and eating.
 This increased independence can also equal an increased will, so you may notice your toddler experimenting with tantrums during the day and at sleep time.
-Read more about the 18 month sleep regression, here.

 2 Year Sleep Regression

 Your toddler’s language is now getting more sophisticated and he’s experimenting with new words and phrases including “No!”
 During this period of development he’s also learning about consequences and cause and effect.
 For example, what happens when Daddy asks me to sit down at the table and I yell, “No”?
 Toddlers at this age understand that they have a choice about things and many parents find their child begins experimenting with the power of this choice at bedtime and at naps.
-Read more about the 2 year sleep regression, here.

 3 Year Sleep Regression

-Sleep Regressions are Just a Phase!
+Remember: It’s Just a Phase!

 No matter what ages your baby or toddler experiences their sleep regressions, it takes a lot of work from you to get through it smoothly.
 You will need to support their body and brain while they discover whatever new skill or understanding of themselves and their world is keeping them awake.
 Read about the sleep regression for your child’s age to learn more strategies for surviving sleep regressions.
 And remember that this phase is temporary and a normal part of your baby growing up into a bigger, bolder, and older child!